Haven Life Insurance was launched in 2014 to make the process of buying life insurance easier, faster and (in many cases) cheaper.

 On average, it takes between four and six weeks to get a term life policy approved.
 That’s a long time, and the duration of the process can discourage people from buying life insurance altogether — even when they know just how important it is.

-Why launch a brand new insurance company instead of building on an established brand?
+Why launch a brand new insurance effort instead of building on an established brand?

 As someone who spent a decade as a licensed life insurance agent, my guess is:

-- Insurance companies that have traditionally sold through independent agents are now looking for ways to sell directly to consumers.
-By launching a new company, MassMutual can maintain its existing relationships with agents as opposed to competing directly against them.
+- Insurance companies that have traditionally sold through agents are now looking for ways to sell directly to consumers.
+By launching a new initiative, MassMutual can maintain its existing relationships with agents as opposed to competing directly against them.

 - MassMutual recognized that today’s customer wants a streamlined process for buying life insurance, and as a company with over a century of data, they were uniquely positioned to be one of the first to market.